kmk4444/queue_for_banking_data_structres/README.md

 # queue_for_banking_data_structres
 Within the scope of this lab, you should write a C program that prints the transactions performed from the beginning of the 1st minute until the moment when there are no customers in the bank (entering -1).
+Customers waiting to transact at a bank located in a low-density residential area are in a queue (queue).
+Bank employees who perform the transactions are kept in a stack.
+There are 6 employees in the bank.
+Employees' identification numbers vary between 1 and 6.
+Initially, employee of ID number 6 is at the top of the stack and employee of ID number 1 is at the bottom of the stack.
+The output will consist of customer number, employee number, when the process started, when the process ends, the customer's waiting time in the queue.
+Additionally, the total length of service for each employee will be printed.